WiseOracle/The-challenge/README.md

-# The Challenge - Telegram Mini App
+# The Challenge Final

 ## How to Use

-1. Upload this folder to a GitHub repository
+1. Upload this to GitHub repo connected to Vercel
-2. Connect the repo to Vercel.com
+2. Run `npm install` to install dependencies
-3. Vercel will auto-deploy your site
+3. Vercel will auto-deploy

-4. Use the deployed link inside your Telegram bot with a WebApp button
+Includes: Logo1, Logo2, Particles, Navigation, Loading screen